HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 Hypothesis.

 There are a large number of directions that Hypothesis can go in and only so much time in the day.
-If there's a particular feature you need us to bump something up our priority list, you can hire us to implemement it.
+If there's a particular feature you need us to bump something up our priority list, you can hire us to implement it.

 ## Custom testing projects